quillThinking about Evolution & Economics and Some Notes on the Evolution of Ideas

 MRI - magnetic resonance imaging monitors oxygen release in areas of brain activity

-ETI - electrical impedance tomography senses changes in conductivity between electrodes on skull with sub second resolution
+ETI - electrical impEdance tomography senses changes in conductivity between electrodes on skull with sub second resolution

 The research work of Nobel Laureate Gerald Edelman and others is uncovering evidence of -